 Have you been thinking about donating some of your clothes, household goods, toys and books to somebody more in need?
-The old adage, ‘it’s better to give than to receive, could not be more relevant here in Singapore where many of us have more than we need.
-Truthfully, all the shoes (even Louboutins!) or Pinterest-worthy house interiors couldn’t put as big a smile on our face as helping a child or family by giving to charity or volunteering with your kids.
-If you don’t have extra time to dedicate to helping the charity of your choice, donating your pre-loved (and gently used) items is a great way to give back while minimising wastage.
-Check out our guide to donating in Singapore, round up the kids and start scouring for things to pass on to somebody who needs it more…
+The old adage, ‘it’s better to give than to receive’, could not be more relevant here in Singapore where many of us have more than we need.
+Donating your pre-loved (and gently used) items is a great way to give back while minimising waste, so read on to find out where and how to donate in Singapore, then round up the kids and start scouring for things to pass on to somebody who needs it more than you do.

 Give household goods to help migrant workers living in shelters